winksaville/dart_benchmark_example/README.md

 Learn how to benchmark in Dart

-Lesson 1: Currently EmptyBenchmark doesn't produce results with enough preceision to reliably detect changes in code which are less than X.
+Lesson 1: Currently BenchmarkBaseX doesn't produce results with enough preceision to reliably detect changes in code which are less than X.
 At the moment I'm going to declare X to be the **penultimate** maximum of the standard deviation or about 1 to 2ms.